cedalo/streamsheets-documentation/docs/_sources/functions/date/hour.rst.txt

    * - Name
      - Description
-   * - time
+   * - DateValue
-     - Insert a valid timestamp format or a cell referenz to a timestamp.
+     - Insert a valid timestamp format or a cell reference to a timestamp.
 A timestamp consists out of two numbers.
 The number to the left of the decimal define the days since 01.01.1900.
 The number to the right of the decimal define the fraction of the day.
+   * - Round
+     - Optional.
+Defines if value should be rounded.
+Default is true.

 **Return Value**